IDoCodingStuffs/python-doodles/freeform-log.md

 ### 6 PM
 What helped was chilling down the learning rates of the mid layer and backbone.
 I might also need to swap the scheduler for something else than cosine annealing though.

+### 11 PM
+Nah it just converged to local minima because predicting everything as 0 is overrepresented.
+I need to add FocalLoss and oversample.